From axion quality and naturalness problems to a high-quality $\mathbb{Z}_{N}$ QCD relaxion: High-quality QCD relaxion

-We illustrate the available model space for a few benchmark parameter inputs in Figure \ref{fig:HQQCD}.
+The strongest limit on $\theta_{\rm CP}$ comes from the non-observation of a neutron electric dipole moment; the current upper bound is $\th_{\rm CP} \lesssim 1.4\times 10^{-10}$ ($90\%$ confidence) \cite{Abel:2020pzs}.
+We have shown above that our model can achieve $\theta_{\rm CP}/10^{-10} \sim 1-2$ at the lowest, implying some tension with existing constraints.
+Note that $C_z\to 0$ for $z\to 1/2$, and in this case $\th_{\rm CP}$ is strongly suppressed (see Eq.~\eqref{eq:thcpmin}); this value $z=1/2$ lies in the $2\sigma$ window of the current best-fit value of $z$ \cite{Fodor:2016bgu}.
+The PDG value of $z$ has a larger error bar compared to those used here~\cite{Workman:2022ynf}, and leads to the same conclusion.

+In Figure \ref{fig:HQQCD}, we illustrate the parameter space for each of the above models: $z'=1$ (panels a and b); and $z'=1/2$ with $z=0.485$ (c and d) or with $z=0.504$ (e and f).
+(The individual constraints are described in the figure caption.)
+As noted above, the parameter space is exceedingly predictive, as we find the cut-off scale $\L \simeq 10^6-10^7$ GeV and $\th_{10} \gtrsim 1.6$.
 Note that the $\e^2$ inequality \eqref{eq:epsqu} does not appear, as this constraint is always much weaker than the others.

-After the rolling stops, the mass of relaxion will be relaxed to a value modified from the naive expectation; it can be written as \bea m_\phi^2 &=& \frac{\Lambda_{\rm QCD}'^3 y'_u v'}{f_a^2}\times \delta \, \nn \\ &=& (m_\phi^2)_{\rm QCD} \frac{\d}{\e_b\g}, \eea where $(m_\phi^2)_{\rm QCD} \equiv \L_a^4/f^2$.
+After the rolling stops, the mass of relaxion will be relaxed to a value modified from the naive expectation; it can be written as \bea m_\phi^2 &=& \frac{\Lambda_{\rm QCD}'^3 y'_u v'}{f_a^2}\times \delta \, \nn \\ &=& (m_\phi^2)_{\rm QCD} \frac{\d}{\e_b\g}\,, \eea where $(m_\phi^2)_{\rm QCD} \equiv \L_a^4/f^2$.
 In particular, it is suppressed by $\d \ll 1$ but enhanced by $(\e_b\g)^{-1} \gg 1$ relative to the naive QCD expectation.
-Note that one can express $\delta$ in terms of theory parameters as \bea \!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\delta &\simeq& 4\times 10^{-11}\left(\frac{10^6\,{\rm GeV}}{\Lambda}\right)\sqrt{\frac{\g}{\epsilon_b}}\,. \eea So, finally the (rel)-axion mass can be written as, \bea \!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\! \frac{m_\phi^2}{(m_\phi^2)_{\rm QCD}} \simeq 1.3\times 10^{-7} \left(\frac{10^{-7}}{\e_b^3 \g}\right)^{1/2} \left(\frac{10^6\,{\rm GeV}}{\Lambda}\right)\!\!. \eea In Figure \ref{fig:HQQCD}, the pink dashed lines denote the parameter space satisfying $m_\phi \simeq (m_\phi)_{\rm QCD}$.
+Note that one can express $\delta$ in terms of theory parameters as \bea \!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\delta &\simeq& 4\times 10^{-11}\left(\frac{10^6\,{\rm GeV}}{\Lambda}\right)\sqrt{\frac{\g}{\epsilon_b}}\,. \eea So, finally the (rel)-axion mass can be written as, \bea \!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\! \frac{m_\phi^2}{(m_\phi^2)_{\rm QCD}} \simeq 1.3\times 10^{-7} \left(\frac{10^{-7}}{\e_b^3 \g}\right)^{1/2} \left(\frac{10^6\,{\rm GeV}}{\Lambda}\right)\!. \eea In Figure \ref{fig:HQQCD}, the pink dashed lines denote the parameter space satisfying $m_\phi \simeq (m_\phi)_{\rm QCD}$.

-The minimal working example of our model has $N=4$.
-However, the present-day constraint ($95\%$ C.L.) on the CP-violating phase $\th_{\rm CP,0} \simeq 2.7\times10^{-10}$~\cite{Pendlebury:2015lrz} implies that $N=4$ is marginally excluded (the minimum value for $N=4$ in our model is $\th_{10} \simeq 3$).
-At this current experimental margin, there is a narrow range of parameters that satisfy all constraints for $N=8$; the predicted set of parameters is very near to